captainalan/pelican-test/content/shell-001.md

     programs.
 There is no time for me to quibble over GNU/Linux vs BSD vs whatever!!
 Life is too short!!
 [^4]: After-hours linguistics discussions are OK.
+[^5]: You could even expand the command argument names to the full
+    (unabbreviated) names if you wanted to be very verbose!
+Consult your `man grep` to see what those would be...
+Thanks `@Emily` for showing me this example of using `grep` without `find` to search stuff!